-A loan is a payroll, bonuses, legal settlements, payments to vendors, certain derivatives, contracts, certain types of leases, and required redemptions.
-Common balance sheet categories for liabilities include , accrued expenses, and debt., meaning the has a claim on a company’s assets.
-Loan payments due within one are generally classified as short-term on a company’s .
-Loan payments due in more than one are considered .
-It is important to that loans commonly come to mind when one considers liabilities, but not all liabilities are loans.
+It is important to payroll, bonuses, legal settlements, payments to vendors, certain derivatives, contracts, certain types of leases, and required redemptions.
+Common balance sheet categories for liabilities include , accrued expenses, and debt.that loans commonly come to mind when one considers liabilities, but not all liabilities are loans.
 Companies may incur other types of liabilities, including (but not limited to) upcoming

 Information about a company’s debt is a key component of accurate financial reporting and a crucial part of thorough financial analysis.
 Excessive debt can ruin a company but is not always detrimental.
 The use of debt financing can magnify profits that would have otherwise gone unrealized.